-What our partners told us Our response They feel it is important, that as a large rural county, North Yorkshire be represented strategically to ensure its voice is heard alongside its urban counterparts.
-Our proposal for a single new unitary council would deliver a much stronger strategic voice.
-This will enable North Yorkshire to make its case nationally and fully contribute to economic and social recovery.
-They value the high-quality of our services and do not want to see them disrupted.
-Our proposal will ensure the least amount of disruption during the transition to unitary status for all services across North Yorkshire and York.
-It will also avoid the disaggregation of nationally recognised high performing services such as Children's and Adults' Social Care.
-They value current strong partnership working arrangements with the County Council and want to see these continue and be built on, especially given the current COVID-19 crisis.
-Our proposal provides a single new council that is the best fit with most of our partners' operational boundaries.
-It simplifies partnership working arrangements, reduces competing priorities and provides greater action focus.
-They value the opportunity to bring services together, such as social care, public health, housing and leisure, giving a more person centred, joined-up offer for people and, for example, using culture, arts and sport to support town centre regeneration and the health and wellbeing agenda.
-Our proposal identifies the huge opportunity to, not only, aggregate existing best practice demonstrated across the current eight authorities, but also join up interrelated services to deliver improved performance outcomes and experiences to our customers and to promote inclusive growth in our towns and villages.
-They want to see an end to the current fragmented local government approach that makes it hard to find out who is responsible for which service.
-Our proposal for a single unitary council delivering all local government services across the county would simplify system wide working and improve joint strategy, planning and delivery.
+What our partners told us Our resp They feel it is important, that as a large rural county, North Yorkshire be represented strategically to ensure its voice is heard alongside its urban counterparts.
+Our propo deliver a n North York contribute They value the high-quality of our services and do not want to see them disrupted.
+Our propo during the across No disaggreg services se They value current strong partnership working arrangements with the County Council and want to see these continue and be built on, especially given the current COVID-19 crisis.
+Our propo best fit wit It simplifie competing They value the opportunity to bring services together, such as social care, public health, housing and leisure, giving a more person centred, joined-up offer for people and, for example, using culture, arts and sport to support town centre regeneration and the health and wellbeing agenda.
+Our propo only, aggre across the interrelate outcomes promote in They want to see an end to the current fragmented local government approach that makes it hard to find out who is responsible for which service.
+Our propo governme wide work ponse osal for a single new unitary council would much stronger strategic voice.
+This will enable rkshire to make its case nationally and fully the to economic and social recovery.